-Michael has served as a team leader for the Capital Jury Project, analyzing court transcripts of death penalty cases in an effort to identify the effects that the demographics of jurors on the sentence and verdict of the case.
-Michael also served as Co-President of Students for Students, a student organization that offers individualized tutoring and peer and social support to incarcerated youth, and he volunteered with Cornell’s chapter of the American Civil Liberties Union.
+While at Cornell, Michael served as a team leader for the Capital Jury Project, analyzing court transcripts of death penalty cases in order to identify the effects of the demographics of jurors on the sentence and verdict of the case.
+Michael also served as Co-President of Students for Students, a student organization that offers individualized tutoring and peer and social support to incarcerated youth, and volunteered with Cornell’s chapter of the American Civil Liberties Union.

+Michael is originally from Westchester County, NY.
 In his free time, Michael enjoys playing soccer, cooking, and listening to music.
 Michael joined Kostelanetz & Fink, LLP in 2021.